-5.1.3 Complex Type
+5.2.3 Complex Type

-The following sections describe complex data representation of KIND=4, 8, and 16.
+The following sections describe complex data representation of KIND=4, 8, and 16 on IRIX systems.
 A complex value has two parts.
 The first part represents the real part, and the second represents the imaginary part.
-Each part has the same range as a real value.
+Each word has the same range as a real value.

-A single-precision, KIND=4, complex value is represented by 2 parts.
-The first part represents the real part, and the second represents the imaginary part.
-Each part has the same range as a real value.
+A single-precision, KIND=4, complex value is represented by 2 words.
+The first word represents the real part, and the second represents the imaginary part.
+Each word has the same range as a real value.